 The Canadian Grain Commission has demonstrated that frost/heat stress and mildew do not have a compounding negative effect on the end-use functionality of wheat.
 Changes have been implemented to the assessment tools for these grading factors.

-- New standards for frost, heat stress and mildew will come into effect on August 1, 2018, for Western wheat classes
+- New standards for frost, heat stress and mildew came into effect on August 1, 2018, for Western wheat classes

-- Individual standard samples for frost/heat stress and mildew will replace the current combined standard samples as the assessment tools for these grading factors in all classes of Western Canadian wheat
+- Individual standard samples for frost/heat stress and mildew have replaced the combined standard samples as the assessment tools for these grading factors in all classes of Western Canadian wheat

 - The guides for mildew in Eastern wheat classes were renamed as standards, effective July 1, 2018